 One version is that she would kidnap runaway slaves and chain them up to perform rituals and use them as a sacrifice in her barn.
 This was during the time of the Civil war.
 Locals found out what she was doing and she was captured and burnt at the stake.
 Her body was buried on her land and the land became cursed.
 A few decades later, a farmer and his wife bought the land.
-When they were clearing the land to plant oats, they found a stone which was believed to be Mary’s grave marker.
+When they were clearing the land to plant oats, they found a stone that was believed to be Mary’s grave marker.
 They moved it up to the house.
-Soon all sorts of weird things started happening – paranormal things.
+All sorts of weird things started happening – paranormal things.
 Soon the farmer realised the connection and tried to put the stone back, but he couldn’t remember where it came from.
 They were tormented by this ghost for a few more years before the house burnt down.

 Another version of Mary Worth’s tale seems like it was written specifically for the Bloody Mary game.
 They say Mary lived in a small cabin in the woods and would sell herbal remedies in the local village.
 Young girls started to go missing.
 Some of the villages considered themselves brave enough to wander up to the woods to see if the girls were at the cabin.
 Mary denied all knowledge, but this wasn’t a good enough explanation for the villagers.
-She was usually a elderly and haggard looking woman yet she seemed to be looking more feminine and youthful so they were extremely suspicious.
+She was usually an elderly and haggard-looking woman yet she seemed to be looking more feminine and youthful so they were extremely suspicious.
 One night a miller’s daughter was intrigued by a mysterious noise that only she could hear.
-Her mother was in bed nursing a tooth ache using one of Mary’s herbal remedies.
+Her mother was in bed nursing a toothache using one of Mary’s herbal remedies.
 The daughter wandered off into the night.
 They shouted at her to return, but it was like she could hear nothing but this noise.
 The father called upon some of the local townsfolk and noticed that there was a light coming from the edge of the woods.
 Mary was standing next to a large oak tree holding a wand and pointing it towards the Miller’s home.
 The wand was glowing with light, that the daughter was walking toward.
 The townsfolk proceeded to raid the area with pitchforks and guns.
 Mary broke the spell and ran back into the forest.
 The farmer shot a silver bullet at Mary and it caught her hip.
 They captured her and burnt her at the stake.
 As was burning, she set a curse that if anyone said her name in a mirror that she would be back.
 The townsfolk then came upon unmarked graves of the missing children and it was believed she used their blood to make herself youthful.

 Another variation changes the name from Mary Worth to Mary Worthing or Mary Worthington.
 She was said to be a beautiful woman who was also very vain and spent a lot of her time looking into a mirror.
 After a horrible car accident, she became disfigured.
 She could stand to look at herself and killed herself forever tying her to her favourite item – a mirror.

-Regardless of where Bloody Mary came from, I can tell you from the countless time I played this as a teen, and even trying as an adult, that she has never appeared because it is a game.
-It is an urban legend designed to scare young girls at party.
-Of course there are always stories, but they are just stories.
+Regardless of where the game behind Bloody Mary really came from, I can tell you from the countless time I played this as a teen, and even trying as an adult, that she has never appeared because it is a game.
+It is an urban legend designed to scare.
+Of course, there are always stories, but they are just stories.
 As for those who claim they have seen her or something else in a mirror while performing the game, you also need to think about what spinning around and staring into a mirror does to the mind.
+We know and psychology tells us that our perception changes and is prone to illusion when staring in a dimly lit space.
+We start to see things and we can even hallucinate.
 It would be quite easy for you to see something that wasn't really there.
 Especially when you are expecting it or fearing it will happen.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates